CongducPham/LowCostLoRaGw/README.md

 Main features of gateway
 ------------------------
+- **NEW** better support of LoRaWAN and connection to TTN platform
+	- see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-TTN.md) for TTN support and configuration
+	- see this [section](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino#lorawan-example-and-support) for the device side
+	- see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-aes_lorawan.md) for updated info on LoRaWAN
 - **NEW** remote access to your gateway from anywhere with `remot3.it`
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-remote-access-remot3it.md)
 - remote access to your gateway from anywhere with `ngrok`